szepeviktor/debian-server-tools/Maintenance.md

 - **high website speed**
 - **many types of monitoring**
-- **safety precautions and website firewall**
+- **security precautions and website firewall**
 - **contact form and email traffic monitoring**
 - **SSD based VPS-s**

 ## Who it is for?

-- really critical business websites and webapps
+- profitable website and webapp
-- mid-to-high (10k+/month) traffic websites
+- mid-to-high (10k+/month) traffic website
-- for marketing companies as an additional service
+- for marketing companies
-- for premium hosting companies as an extra
+- for premium hosting companies

-## Website maintenancae to prevent partial or full outage
+## Website maintenance to prevent partial or full outage

 - * offsite backup of all files and the database **daily** (up to 5 GB)
 - offsite backup of all files and the database weekly (up to 5 GB)